hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - <span style="color: #bb6600;">main-in-the-middle</span>: type of attack does the attacker insert their machine between two hosts that are communicating with each other
   - reason to have logical security controls on endpoints even though the users are trained to spot security threats and the network devices already help prevent them: <span style="color: #bb6600;">human error or insider threats will still exist</span>
   - vulnerability helps an attacker brute force their way into the systems: <span style="color: #bb6600;">weak passwords</span>
+  - risk of using an Internet browser to access cloud-based service: <span style="color: #bb6600;">vulnerabilities within protocol</span>

 - Categories of attacks